Last updated November, 2025

 Living in the UAE as Woman

 Relocating to a country with a different culture and religion can mean several changes for the whole family.
-It is important to note that the constitution of the UAE guarantees equal right for men and women.
-With that being said, in the UAE women must follow the cultural rules.
+In the UAE, the constitution guarantees equal rights for men and women.
+That said, public behaviour and dress standards are shaped by local customs and social norms.

 Make the Most of The Ladies Night